-Figure 7 Changes in net present value of scenarios with different product prices.
+Figure 7.
+Changes in net present value of scenarios with different product prices.

-3.3.3 Discount rate
+3.3.3.
+Discount rate

-The effects of different discount rates on net present values are shown in Figure 8.
+The effects of different discount rates on net present values in perpetuity are shown in Figure 8.
 Compared to the default 3.5 % declining rate, a 1.0 % rate improves the relative performance of scenario SS4, making it the second most valuable option.
-A constant 3.5 % rate or a rate of 6.0 %, however, greatly diminishes the relative values of scenarios SS2 and SS4 so that SS1, clearfelling and replanting, becomes the most valuable option and, in the case of a 6.0 % rate, SS4 fails to achieve a positive NPV.
+At a rate of 6.0 % (declining or constant) the relative values of scenarios SS2 and SS4 greatly diminish so that SS1 (clearfelling and replanting) becomes the most valuable option and SS4 fails to achieve a positive NPV.
 Overall, SS2 performs best at low rates, SS1 rises from second to first place in terms of NPV at higher rates, and SS3 performs relatively poorly throughout.